Dear reader of ADxS.org, please excuse the disruption.

 12. Refractive errors and ADHD

 A dysfunction of retinal dopamine could influence the neurodevelopmental growth of the eye, leading to refractive errors.
-This could explain the frequency of refractive errors in ADHD.3839
+This could help explain the frequency of refractive errors in ADHD.3940

-There is growing evidence that the worldwide increase in myopia is dopaminergically mediated and linked to a lack of daylight.
+There is increasing evidence that the worldwide increase in myopia is dopaminergic mediated and related to a lack of daylight.

 12.1.
 Farsightedness (hyperopia) (+ 67 %)